Wood species

 married cattle

-In Umbria, Italy, it is believed that jugaster branches protect the house from lightning and fire.
-In medieval England it was believed that jugaster branches protected children's souls from the forces of darkness, and Druids believed they could purify and regenerate their souls by lying under a field maple.
+In Umbria, Italy, jugaster branches are believed to protect the home from lightning and fire.
+In medieval England it was believed that jute branches protect children's souls from the forces of darkness, and druids believed they could purify and regenerate their souls by lying under a field maple.

 I hope you find the above information interesting.
-If you know any other interesting facts about the juggernaut or have worked with it, please share your experience with us.
-And if you have any questions or queries, leave them below in the space provided.
-I will certainly answer them.
+If you know other interesting things about jugastru or have worked with it, please share your experience with us.
+And if you have any questions or queries, leave them below in the dedicated space.
+I will definitely reply.

 cover photo: wood-database/com